SpenceKonde/ATTinyCore/README.md

 Changing the ATtiny clock speed, B.O.D. settings etc, is easy.
 When an ATTinyCore board is selected from the Tools -> Board menu, there will appear extra submenus under Tools menu where we can set several ATtiny properties:

+* Tools > Chip: (Select the part being used )
+* Tools > Clock:  (Select the desired clock speed)
 * Tools > Save EEPROM: (Boards without bootloader only - controls whether EEPROM is erased during a chip erase cycle)
-* Tools > Timer 1 clock: (ATtiny25/45/85 only - allows Timer1 to be clocked off the PLL for higher frequency PWM)
-* Tools > LTO: (Link Time Optimization makes sketches smaller, but requires AVR boards 1.6.11 or later)
 * Tools > B.O.D Level: (trigger voltage for Brown Out Detection - below this voltage, chip will be held in reset)
-* Tools > Chip: (Select the part being used )
-* Tools > Clock:  (Select the desired clock speed)
 * Tools > B.O.D.
 Mode (active): (441, 841, 1634, 828 only - see B. O. D. section below)
 * Tools > B.O.D.
 Mode (sleep): (441, 841, 1634, 828 only - see B. O. D. section below)